 Evidence-based Practices (EBP) - Principle 1.
 Assess Risk and Needs

-The Most Carefully Studies, yet Least Understood, Terms in the Criminal Justice Lexicon: Risk, Need, and Responsivity (2018)
+The Most Carefully Studied, yet Least Understood, Terms in the Criminal Justice Lexicon: Risk, Need, and Responsivity (2018)

 No program or intervention can be expected to work for everyone.